rk295/elastic-compose/README.md

 * [Kibana]
 * [Logstash]

+## Prerequisites

+The only prerequisite is to have [Docker] installed and running on your machine.
+If you wish to fire logs into [Logstash] using the examples below you also need the NetCat utility.
+The package is often just called `nc` in Linux distributions.

 ## Quick Start

-To quickly get going simply run:
+To quickly get going simply run the following from the root of this repo:

     docker-compose up

-From the root of this repo, then open a browser and type in [http://localhost:5601/](http://localhost:5601/), Kibana will load and you should be good to go.
+Then open a browser and type in [http://localhost:5601/](http://localhost:5601/), Kibana will load and you should be good to go.

 If you want to push logs into ELK, read through the 'Initial Configuration' section below.